thelonelinux/Edureka_Java_All_Learning/EdurekaMicroservicesCertificationTrainingCourse.md

 13. Chained pattern

-### 3.Introduction to Springboot and Spring framework - I
+### 3.Introduction to Springboot and Spring framework - I (But we only did pattern in microservices notes learning, no codes)
 * Patterns Used In Microservices (Continue where we left in previous class)
 2. API Gateway Pattern (from next class)0
   * In layman word, it is just URL from which you can access the microservice/or service api's.